john-science/john-science.github.io/_posts/2022-11-08-good-unit-tests.md

 > Test-Driven Development: We used tests to write better code.

 Another way people use [test-driven development](https://www.agilealliance.org/glossary/tdd/) is they write the important unit tests _before_ they write their code.
-It is likely drawing out a blueprint for all your important features before you start writing.
+It is like drawing out a blueprint for all your important features before you start writing.
 (Just another tool to have under your belt.)

 ### Did we forget anything?